 - Training and certifications meet or exceed industry standards

 - Learn current technology and procedures

 - OJT and RTI requirements - download here

 - Be at least 18 years of age

-- Have a high school diploma or have earned a GED
+- Have a high school diploma or a GED

 - Be an Alaska resident for the last 12 consecutive months

 - Have a valid Alaska driver's license (or ability to obtain)

 - Applicants should have basic science, technology, engineering, and math skills and be physically capable of performing the essential functions of an Environmental Technician